Gain insight into the potential of reused packaging at Euro Pool System

 In Denmark alone, Euro Pool System manages 55 million boxes annually.
 It takes place at a depot-washery at Rema 1000's head quarter in Horsens, where approximately 200,000 boxes are brought in, and the same number sent out, every single day.

 The green returnable boxes are the standard in the European fresh supply chain because they are robust, foldable, and foldable with a simple mechanism, and are suitable for handling in automated plants.
-The reusable plastic boxes, which rotate repeatedly between food manufacturers and stores with an intermediate wash and disinfection between each rotation, have an average lifespan of more than seven years, and are available in nine sizes.
+The reused plastic boxes, which rotate repeatedly between food manufacturers and stores with an intermediate wash and disinfection between each rotation, have an average lifespan of more than seven years, and are available in nine sizes.

 Each box is equipped with a plastic embedded barcode and QR code according to GS1 standard, which makes it possible to locate the box from the time it is sent out (cleaned) of the depot to either a fruit or vegetable supplier in Denmark or abroad, who fills the box and sends it to fresh food warehouses at e.g. Rema 1000, Dagrofa and Salling Group, who then send it on to their stores.